amd/ZenDNN/docs/zendnnl_build.md

 #### 1.3.2 Framework Integration Build

-Framework integration build assumes that ZenDNN* is part of an embedding inference framework (for example PyTorch or TensorFlow).
-In this kind of build, ZenDNN* assumes that the framework may also be buliding few of its dependencies, and can provide these dependencies binary and include files to ZenDNN*, and ZenDNN* need not build them.
+Framework integration build assumes that ZenDNN is part of an embedding inference framework (for example PyTorch or TensorFlow).
+In this kind of build, ZenDNN assumes that the framework may also be buliding few of its dependencies, and can provide these dependencies binary and include files to ZenDNN, and ZenDNN need not build them.

 ## 2. Required Toolchains